1 / 2

 Care Guide

-Water weekly for the first 1–2 growing seasons; established trees are drought-tolerant and largely self-sufficient in regions with 25 or more inches (635 mm) of annual precipitation.
-The tree tolerates exposed windy sites, coastal salt spray, compacted urban soils, and air pollution.
-It performs in part shade but develops a denser crown in full sun.
-Seedling management is the primary maintenance task: seedlings germinate in large numbers under and around the parent tree and require regular removal to prevent unwanted spread into adjacent plantings or natural areas.
-Monitor for horse access to areas with fallen seeds, which contain hypoglycin A and can cause atypical myopathy.Pruning
+Plant in well-drained soil with a pH of 5.5-7.5 in full sun to part shade; tolerated soil types include loam, clay, sand, and chalk.
+Water weekly for the first 1-2 growing seasons.
+Established trees are drought-tolerant and largely self-sufficient in regions with 25 or more inches (635 mm) of annual precipitation.
+The tree tolerates exposed windy sites, coastal salt spray, compacted urban soils, and air pollution and establishes reliably where few other large trees succeed.
+Crown density is greater in full sun than in part shade.
+Seedling management is the main ongoing maintenance task — prolific germination calls for regular seedling removal to prevent unwanted spread into adjacent plantings and natural areas.
+Horse access to fallen seeds is a lethal risk because seeds contain hypoglycin A and cause atypical myopathy.Pruning

 J